What does this mean for 2-sided printers?

 Be careful what paper you pick for a 2-sided project and do some tests before making many copies.
 Again, its not where the paper comes from – it’s the type of paper being used that compounds the problem.What to Look For

 If ink transfer occurs, you can see a light impression of the photo or text from the opposite page transferred to the opposing sheet.
 Blacks and very dark colors are much more likely to transfer.

 Minimizing the Problem

 ** Use interleaving sheets between pages.
-Thin translucent material is available from office supply stores.
+(Thin translucent material)

 ** Try and avoid a photo facing a blank page.
 Ink transfer will be more obvious.

 ** If possible, line up the facing photos as close as possible.
 Transfer from photo to photo will be less obvious.

 ** If a photo does face a blank page, pick a photo with light tones and colors